Glossary of comics terminology: Word balloon

+Thought balloon

+A thought balloon expresses a character's unvoiced thoughts and is usually shaped like a cloud, with bubbles as a pointer.
+Emotions can be expressed by the shape of the balloon—spiked balloons can indicate shouting, and "dripping" balloons can indicate sarcasm.

 Caption

 In a caption, words appear in a box separated from the rest of the panel or page, usually to give voice to a narrator, but sometimes used for the characters' thoughts or dialogue.
 In some comics, where speech balloons are not used, the captions provide the reader with text about what is happening in the images.
-This genre is called text comics.
+This tradition is known as "text comics".

 Sound effects

 Sound effects or onomatopoeia are words without bubbles that mimic sounds.
 They are non-vocal sound images, from the subtle to the forceful, such as 'ding-ding' for a bell, to "WHAM" for an impact.

 Concepts

 Closure

 The reader performs closure by using background knowledge and an understanding of panel relations to combine panels mentally into events.

 Encapsulation

 Encapsulation is the capturing of prime moments in a story.
 Not every moment of a story is presented in comics.
 For the artist, encapsulation involves choosing what will be presented in which panels, how many panels will be used to present the action, and the size and layout of the panels.
 The layouts of the panels can influence the way the panels interact with each other to the reader.
 This interaction can lend more meaning to the panels than what they have individually.
 Encapsulation is distinctive to comics, and an essential consideration in the creation of a work of comics.